Now that we have set up our own project, we are ready to explore the data, and use it for traffic analysis.

 Drag 'n drop the

-When the file is uploaded it shows the shapes on a map, in this case only 3, next to a number of configuration options.
+When the file is uploaded it shows the shapes on a map, next to a number of configuration options.

 Display name: This is the name of that will be used for the layer on the map in the Visual analytics page.